Try: Ontario salmon licence non-resident ice fishing

 Newfoundland and Labrador Salmon, trout, inland, and coastal planning split early.
 Where you fish matters more than a province-wide annual comparison.
 This is one of the least useful provinces to treat as a standard annual comparison.

-Saskatchewan Annual and short-trip planning both need the right certificate path.
+Saskatchewan Annual and short-trip planning both need the right certificate option.
 Destination lakes can add one more layer beyond the licence.
 Saskatchewan is simple once the trip is defined, but not when the buyer is still deciding duration.

 British Columbia Freshwater, tidal, salmon, and special waters do not sit in one purchase lane.
 BC is the province most likely to require a careful read before checkout.
 British Columbia is easy to misread if you treat the base freshwater licence as the whole trip.